-Hepatitis A Vaccine For Children
+Hepatitis A Vaccine for Children

 What is the hepatitis A vaccine?

 The vaccine is an injection that helps protect your child from the virus that causes hepatitis A. Hepatitis A is a serious liver disease.
 The virus is usually spread by person-to-person contact or through food and liquid contaminated with the virus.

-Should my child get the hepatitis A vaccine?
+When should my child get the hepatitis A vaccine?

 Who should not get the hepatitis A vaccine or should wait to get it?